log0div0/testo/docs/reference/Actions.md

 **Arguments**:

 - `select_expr` - Select expression (an event) to wait.
 - `timeout_time_spec` - Type: time interval or string.
 Timeout for the `select_expr` to appear on the screen.
 Default value: `1m`.
 If the string type is used, the value inside the string must be convertible to a time interval.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 Default value can be changed with the `TESTO_WAIT_DEFAULT_TIMEOUT` param.
-See [here](param#special-(reserved)-params) for more information.
+See [here](Params.md#special-reserved-params) for more information.
 - `interval_time_spec` - Type: time interval or string.
 Time interval between the screen checks for the expected event to appear.
 Default value: `1s`.
 If the string type is used, the value inside the string must be convertible to a time interval.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 Default value can be changed with the `TESTO_WAIT_DEFAULT_INTERVAL` param.
-See [here](param#special-(reserved)-params) for more information.
+See [here](Params.md#special-reserved-params) for more information.

 ### Select expressions for the `wait` and `check` actions